Loading lesson…

 The big idea: pick the model first, then size the memory, then pick the hardware.
 Reversing that order is how teams end up with great GPUs that cannot run the model they actually want.

-What is the core idea behind "Hardware Sizing for Local Models: VRAM, Unified Memory, and CPU-Only Realities"?
+What is the main idea of "Hardware Sizing for Local Models: VRAM, Unified Memory, and CPU-Only Realities"?

-Which best describes the scope of "Hardware Sizing for Local Models: VRAM, Unified Memory, and CPU-Only Realities"?
+Which action would help you apply "Hardware Sizing for Local Models: VRAM, Unified Memory, and CPU-Only Realities" responsibly?